-Stressed-Out High Schoolers Advised To Take A Nap Pod
+Stressed-Out High Schoolers Advised To Try A Nap Pod

 Studies have shown teenagers actually need between nine and 10 hours of sleep a night.
 But the vast majority (69 percent) aren't getting it.

 Enter "napping pods."
-They're essentially an egg-shaped lounge chair that reclines, with a circular lid that can be pulled over the chest to shield against light.
+They're essentially egg-shaped lounge chairs that recline, with a circular lid that can be pulled over the chest to shield against light.

 "It just sort of envelops you in a really nice darkness, with soft lighting behind you," says Vanderkooy, a frequent user of the pods.
 She says she typically gets only four to five hours of sleep a night.

 There's soft music playing in the pod and "you just feel extremely relaxed," she says.
-The 20-minute experience is a wonderful "oasis" amidst all the worry and stress of school, she says.
+The 20-minute experience is a wonderful "oasis" amid all the worry and stress of school, she says.

 "Being a senior, I have to apply for scholarships, do all my homework," she says — noting that she's taking three advanced placement courses.
 "So my sleep cycle has just sort of become this night-owl life, and it's just kind of the new normal."